- What is prostate cancer?

 Prostate cancer seems to run in some families, which suggests that in some cases there may be an inherited or genetic factor.
-Having a father or brother with prostate cancer more than doubles a man's risk of developing this disease.
-(The risk is higher for men who have a brother with the disease than for those with an affected father.)
-The risk is much higher for men with several affected relatives, particularly if their relatives were young at the time the cancer was found.
+Having a father or brother with prostate cancer more than doubles a man’s risk of developing this disease.
+(The risk is higher for men who have a brother with the disease than for those with a father with it.)
+The risk is much higher for men with several affected relatives, particularly if their relatives were young when the cancer was found.

-Scientists have found several inherited gene changes that seem to raise prostate cancer risk, but they probably account for only a small number of cases overall.
-Genetic testing for most of these gene changes is not yet available.
+Scientists have found several inherited gene changes (mutations) that seem to raise prostate cancer risk, but they probably account for only a small percentage of cases overall.
+For example:

-Some inherited gene changes raise the risk for more than one type of cancer.
-For example, inherited mutations of the BRCA1 or BRCA2 genes are the reason that breast and ovarian cancers are much more common in some families.
-Mutations in these genes may also increase prostate cancer risk in some men, but they account for a very small percentage of prostate cancer cases.
+- Inherited mutations of the BRCA1 or BRCA2 genes raise the risk of breast and ovarian cancers in some families.
+Mutations in these genes may also increase prostate cancer risk in some men.

 Some common gene variations have also been linked to a higher risk of prostate cancer in some studies.
 More studies to confirm this are needed to see if testing for the gene variants will be useful in predicting prostate cancer risk.